About the Awards

 Call for Judges

-If you are interested in submitting an expression of interest in being a judge for the annual Storylines Notable Books Awards, please contact our awards administrator for details (firstname.lastname@example.org).
+If you are interested in submitting an expression of interest in being a judge for the annual Storylines Notable Books Awards, please fill out the expression of interest form.
+Expressions of interest for the 2022 judging panel close on 1 February 2022.
 The Storylines Awards administrator will be in touch with all applicants to advise them if they have been successful.

-Entries close at 5pm on 31 August 2021.
+Entries close at 5pm on 31 August 2022.
 We encourage you to submit titles as they are published.
-With the change of timing for Storylines Notable Book Awards, the 2021 Awards cover an 18-month period for this year only, for books published between 1 January 2020 and 31 July 2021.
+The 2022 Awards cover a 12-month period, for books published between 1 August 2021 and 31 July 2022.

 The entry fee is $30 per title (incl.
 GST).